772/772.github.io/_posts/2025-09-06-Forcing-yourself-to-go-to-the-Gym-via-a-technical-commitment-device.md

-## Forcing myself to go to the Gym via a technical commitment device
+## Forcing yourself to go to the Gym via a technical commitment device

 This week, I literally locked myself into going to the gym four days in a row.
 How?
 By using a __technical__ [Commitment Device](https://en.wikipedia.org/wiki/Commitment_device).